 follows: Fill your cup(s) with cold water and pour into the French press, so you can

 note which fill line is closest.
-Then add a couple lines for the coffee grounds.
+Then add a couple lines for the coffee grounds.- After you make a few pots of coffee and make minor adjustments,

 you’ll know how many ground coffee scoops you like, and which